department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/conversation-guide-mental-model.md

 - Did anyone help you figure out what you qualify for and what your benefits included?
 - Would you rather do the research yourself or be told what you qualify for?
 - Did you want to only get care for one specific health concern, or were you interested in getting full health care coverage?
-- Looking back now after you have been using health care benefits now, is there anything you wish you would have know during the application?
+- Looking back now after you have been using health care benefits, is there anything you wish you would have known during the application?

 ### Things to watch for:
 - [How does the Veteran descirbe the process of figuring out what they are eligble for - are they frustrated, do they find it easy, do they just expect the VA to have the data and figure it out for them?]